 Whether at home, school, or work, cuts and lacerations are some of the most common injuries.
 They frequently need medical care to ensure they heal properly and don’t get infected.
 The experienced team at Neu Urgent Care in Hazel Park, Michigan, is fully prepared to treat cuts and lacerations, whether you need help cleaning the wound or it’s severe enough to need stitches.
-You can call the office to book a same-day appointment online, or simply walk in to receive immediate care for a cut or laceration.
+You can call the office to book a same-day appointment online Dr. Mohamed Saleh MD,DC or simply walk in to receive immediate care for a cut or laceration.

 Cuts are essentially the same as lacerations.
 They’re both wounds characterized by a break in your skin that’s usually caused by a sharp object.
 However, a wound is often called a laceration when the tear is irregular or jagged.